 BPR has been applied by a diverse range of organizations.
-This includes well-known businesses such as Ford, Airbnb, GTE and T-Mobile.
+This includes well-known businesses such as Ford, Airbnb, GTE, and T-Mobile.

 Bringing new ideas and products to market is essential for many organizations.
 However, coming up with and developing new ideas for products is not a simple process.
-Often it involves multiple functions of the business, including analysts, engineers, product designers and others.
+Often it involves multiple functions of the business, including analysts, engineers, product designers, and others.
 If these groups are working in silos, the development process will be slow and inefficient.

 By applying BPR, the organization could look at the steps each product took from the original idea to being market-ready.
 Analyzing the paths of several products may highlight that there are multiple redundant paths and that teams are working on their elements of product development almost independently.

 A new process map could include cross-functional teams that undertake all the core functions of product development.
 Full integration would allow different divisions to come together to work on a new idea collaboratively.
-It would also help with the sharing of information and data from the start of product development through to the conclusion.
+It also helps with the sharing of information and data from the start of product development through to the conclusion.

 Many businesses struggle significantly with their customer service efforts.
 Balancing satisfying customers with the significant costs of providing service can be very challenging.

 Several organizations have used BPR to improve their customer service.
-In a lot of organizations, there are multiple teams and departments that deal with different customer issues such as billing, technical support, and complaints.
+In a lot of organizations, multiple teams and departments deal with different customer issues, such as billing, technical support, and complaints.

 This is the perfect set of circumstances for BPR.
 The model of customer service used by most organizations is fundamentally inadequate.